fnagel/beautyofcode/Documentation/UpgradeGuide/Index.rst

 This guide does not covering extending via PHP – you need to check changes for yourself.

+5.x to 6.0
+^^^^^^^^^^

+What you need to know:

+- Added support for TYPO3 12 LTS
+- Added PHP 8.2 support
+- Removed support for TYPO3 10.x
+- Support for composer installer v4 (/_assets folder)
+- Removed custom asset view helpers (now using core VHs instead)
+- Improved code quality / CGL

+How to upgrade
+""""""""""""""

+- Clear all caches
+- Update your templates (if overridden)

 5.1 to 5.2
 ^^^^^^^^^^